nboldhq/docs/src/trust-center/secure-software-development-life-cycle.md

 ## NPM Audit

-This tool from [Node Package Manager](https://www.npmjs.com/) performs a moment-in-time security review of our project’s dependency tree and looks for known vulnerabilities.
+This tool performs a moment-in-time security review of our project’s dependency tree and looks for known vulnerabilities.
 Audit reports contain information about potential security vulnerabilities in our dependencies and helps us fix a potential vulnerability by providing recommendations for further troubleshooting.

 ::: tip